Services we offer:

 Our step-by-step process

 Step Two: Shore up all the breaches, making sure not to "entomb" any creatures.
-We use heavy-duty caulking, hardware cloth and wire wire mesh to seal holes.
+We use heavy-duty caulking, hardware cloth and wire mesh to seal holes.
 Do not use foam as rodents can easily chew through it.

 Step Three: Once the building is sealed, the rodents can be removed.
 We offer full-service trapping and removal services using live-catch traps, or, for those who want to do it themselves, we rent traps on a weekly basis.